ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/45-plugin-interface/03-trackers/03-trackers.md

 The Tracker plugin receives the high-level references from a Mission \& navigation software and provides the UAV state reference to the [Feedback controller](../../50-features/10-controllers/index.md) that ensure the UAV follows the reference.
-In general, the high-level referene received from the Mission \& navigation software can be
+In general, the high-level reference received from the Mission \& navigation software can be

 * a single position and heading reference,
 * a trajectory, consisting of several position and heading references separated by a fixed time constant.